Joe Biden has stated that he personally favors statehood. Scroll down to see the video.

 — PR51st (@PuertoRico51st) September 16, 2020

 We consider this a clear statement favoring statehood for Puerto Rico.
-We would like to remind Mr. Biden that the people of Puerto Rico have already decided, and have voted twice for statehood.
-Let’s make sure that we have a massive turnout to vote YES in November.
-That should be the reminder the president and the Congress need.
+We would like to remind Mr. Biden that the people of Puerto Rico have already decided, and have voted three times for statehood.
+The federal government must now respect the vote and admit Puerto Rico as a state.